homiedopie/beberlei.de/2012/06/03/setting_up_development_machines_with_puppet.rst

 - Some open source projects I always have around (Doctrine, ...)
 - Setup automatic backup with my cloud storage provider (`Strato Hidrive
   <https://www.free-hidrive.com/>`_ - they support rsync)
-- and I propably forgot a bunch of tools just thinking about this today.
+- and I probably forgot a bunch of tools just thinking about this today.

 I realized not only virtual machines, but also their hosts (my development machines) could be automatically setup with Puppet.